oat431/HomeworkCollection/README.md

 - allow every one to upload their homework
 - this is the place to review homework please don't copy the work in here
 - also this place will upload the subject summary and I think it will be helpful for midterm/final exam
+- If you find the problem please open the issue on this repository

+regard
+&copy; CMU CAMT SE student